natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/P-51D-20-NA%20(Israel).md

 === Survivability and armour ===
 {{Specs-Avia-Armour}}
 <!-- ''Examine the survivability of the aircraft.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical aircraft systems.'' -->
+While not the biggest target in the battlefield, the P-51D-20 is quite large for a fighter, and it also has a big engine.
+This makes going in head-ons highly deadly, since a few shots in the engine will make it unusable.
+However, it is still a robust plane that will hold decently against smaller calibre guns.

+Armour distribution:

 * 38 mm Bulletproof glass
 * 19.05 mm Steel behind the propeller hub